secureCodeBox/secureCodeBox/hooks/notification/docs/README.ArtifactHub.md

 You can customise the message templates on your behalf or use the already provided one.

 ## Deployment
-The notification `scanType` can be deployed via helm:
+The notification chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)